jsmienk/BDCSH/README.md

 >The 5 songs played most often in a specific hour of the day i.e. between 7AM and 8AM.
 Expected output: 5 lines containing (Songtitle, ArtistName, NumberOfTimesPlayed).

+Running a Hadoop job on the large data set resulted in the following output:

 ```text
 ```

 #### 1.1.4

 >For each user, the artist (s)he listen to most often.
 Expected output: (FirstName, LastName, Artist, NrofTimes listened to that artist) (Hint: you need a cascade of mappers and reducers.
 Explain why!).

+Running a Hadoop job on the large data set resulted in the following output:

 ```text
 ```